mlezcano1985/laravel-pivot-soft-deletes/README.md

+# DEPRECATED
+This is no longer supported, please consider using another package instead.

 # Pivot soft deletes for the Laravel PHP Framework
 Easy and fast way to soft deletes Eloquent pivot models using Laravel [SoftDeletes](https://laravel.com/docs/eloquent#soft-deleting) trait.